 Success allows the character to see events that occurred within 10 yards up to about five years past.
 A raise increases this to 100 years and 20 yards.
 The caster can "fast forward" and "rewind" as desired, skimming about 10 years of history per minute of real time.
-When watching an actual event, it occurs in real time, just as if watching a digital tape.
+When watching an actual event, it occurs in real time, just as if watching a digital video.

-AUDIBLE HISTORY (+2): The caster can now hear sounds and conversations as well.
+STRONG (+2): The caster can see or hear from the item's creation forward.